-Principal risk Mitigation and update of risk assessment Company's financial KPI affected by risk Default risk Borrowers' ability to comply with their payment obligations in respect of loans may deteriorate due to adverse changes in economic and political factors.
+Principal risk Mitigation and update of risk assessment Company's financial Alternative Performance Measures ("APM") affected by risk Default risk Borrowers' ability to comply with their payment obligations in respect of loans may deteriorate due to adverse changes in economic and political factors.
 Actual defaults may be greater than indicated by historical data and the timing of defaults may vary significantly from historical observations.
-The impact of the uncertainties facing the UK and the EU as they continue negotiations over the United Kingdom's withdrawal from the European Union cannot be quantified.
-The Board has assessed that this risk may have been impacted but the magnitude and direction of the change remains unclear at this stage.
-Economic uncertainties or developments including increases in interest rates may also impact upon default rates.
+The COVID-19 pandemic has had a significant economic impact across the world.
+As at 31 March 2020, the pandemic's impact on the level of delinquencies across each of the Group's loan portfolios has been minimal, although it has been more significant since that cannot be quantified at this stage, the directors are monitoring delinquency and default levels on each of the separate loan portfolios, as well as the impact of government initiatives and forbearance measures implemented by Funding Circle.
+The directors have limited options available to them that will minimise the impact of the risk as the measures and initiatives being put in place are outside of their control.
+Economic uncertainties or developments as well as unemployment may impact upon default rates.
 Total distributions to the shareholders.
+Credit losses date.
+It is still uncertain how performance will be affected in the mid to long term.